devtron-labs/utilities/scripts/devtron-oss-to-ent/Readme.md

 ## Pre-requisites for Client:
 1. Helm installed on your cluster
 2. Access to a Kubernetes cluster
-3. If the cluster has restrictions on internet access please ensure that the domain ```*.azurecr.io``` is whitelisted in the firewall.
+3. If the cluster has restrictions on internet access please ensure that the domain ```asia-south1-docker.pkg.dev``` is whitelisted in the firewall.
-4. Username,registry,service-account for image-pull-secret and `ent-bom.yaml` file  provided by the Devtron Team
+4. Username,registry,service-account for image-pull-secret and `ent-bom.yaml` file  provided by the Devtron Team.

 ## Setting up credentials and yaml file: